jamesrharwood/thesis/chapters/appendix/barriers.md

-## reporting guideline resources may not be in usable formats{#sec-need-usable-formats}
+## Reporting guideline resources may not be in usable formats{#sec-need-usable-formats}

 Resources differ in how easy or readily usable they are.
 For example, some checklists are published as PDF tables that cannot be filled or copied.
 Some guidance can be dense, unstructured text that is hard to digest or navigate; whereas some researchers will read the guidance sequentially, others may dip in and out whilst writing, and unstructured text can make information harder to find.